You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 Types of buy-sell agreements

 Each company is different.
-There is no such thing as a one-size-fits-all buy sell agreement.
+There is no such thing as a one-size-fits-all buy-sell agreement.
 To assure business continuity in the case of a stakeholder's death, incapacity, or retirement, thoroughly assess your company's particular circumstances.
-Consult with a trusted buy-sell agreement broker at Dundas Life.
-Next, determine which sort of buy-sell agreement will best suit your requirements.
+To determine which sort of buy-sell agreement will best suit your requirements, consult with a trusted buy-sell agreement broker at Dundas Life.

 The four most common types of buy-sell agreements include: